shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 $$
 {% endraw %}

-Also, we want to make sure that we do not minimize the objective function by choose negative values of $$\zeta$$.
+Also, we want to make sure that we do not minimize the objective function by choosing negative values of $$\zeta$$.
 We add the constraints $$\zeta_i \ge 0$$.
 We also add a regularization parameter C to determine how important $$\zeta$$ should be, which means how much we want to avoid misclassifying each training example.
 The regularized optimization problem becomes:
 {% raw %}
 $$
     \min_{w,b,\zeta} \frac{1}{2}||w||^2+C\sum_{i=1}^{m}\zeta_i \\